fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.12.3 =
+Fixes a CSS bug in the inventory grid shortcode and widget.
+Fixes a bug causing duplicate search results in some themes since 14.12.2.

 = 14.12.2 =
 Fixes a bug in the photo rearranger Gallery Block when comparing photo numbers.
 Fixes a bug when saving vehicles to prevent duplicate meta values for meta registered as singles.
 Fixes a bug where all search queries sitewide were joined to the taxonomy term tables.
 Vehicle data in terms is mirrored in post meta, so this was no longer necessary.
 Fixes a JavaScript bug when loading photo sliders on vehicle singles where the vehicle only has one photo and a carousel is not displayed.
 Stops adding a querystring containing the photo has to photo link URLs.